Japan, S. Korea to mend ties at summit amid regional threat

-TOKYO (AP) — South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida will seek to overcome disputes over history and quickly rebuild security and economic ties when they meet later Thursday for the first summit in Japan between the two nations in more than a decade.
+TOKYO (AP) — South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida will seek to overcome disputes over history and quickly rebuild security and economic ties when they meet Thursday for the first summit in Japan between the two nations in more than a decade.

+A North Korean missile launch early Thursday just before Yoon departed for Tokyo could increase momentum for he and Kishida to move their countries closer diplomatically.
+The intercontinental ballistic missile was launched on a steep trajectory to avoid land and fell into open waters off Japan’s northern island of Hokkaido.

-The summit underscores their shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.
+Yoon arrived safely hours later for the summit that underscores the two nations’ shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.

-Hours before Yoon departed for Tokyo, North Korea launched an intercontinental ballistic missile that landed in open waters off Japan’s northern island of Hokkaido.
-The launch was seen as a protest by the North of the summit and ongoing training between the U.S. and South Korean militaries.

-The missile launch could increase momentum for Tokyo and Seoul to move closer.

 “The peace and stability in the region are important for the region, and we must further strengthen cooperation among allies and like-minded countries,” Kishida said, referring to the missile launch.